bhaidar/galaxicinemas/README.md

 - the layout is currently a little too big for really small screens
 - there is basically no optimization in place, like image sizes (again) and caching
 - form validation is very rudimentary, and I'm sure it's possible to get 500 errors from the api
+- I spend a lot of time studying Laravel 8 (hadn't used it before) so sorry for any weird stuff there
+- the whole thing is pretty rushed!